My £50,000 WooCommerce Hosting Disaster

 - PCI compliance assistance

 Payment security is non-negotiable.
 Even small breaches can trigger £10,000+ fines.
-Insurance doesn't cover all losses.
+Insurance does not cover all losses.
 Prevention beats recovery every time.

 Check our hosting rankings for security-focused providers.
 They understand e-commerce requirements.
-They offer specialized protection for online stores.
+They offer specialised protection for online stores.

 Scalability for Growing Sales

-Your hosting needs change as business grows.
-Starting with non-scalable hosting forces expensive migrations.
-Usually during your busiest periods.
+Your hosting needs shift as the business grows.
+Starting on non-scalable hosting forces painful migrations.
+Usually right in your busiest periods.

 I started on shared hosting.
 Moved to VPS at £10k monthly revenue.
 Then dedicated servers at £50k monthly.
 Each migration took days of downtime.
 Lost revenue exceeded hosting costs.

-Choose hosts offering seamless upgrades.
+Choose hosts offering integrated upgrades.
 Between plan types.
 No downtime migrations.
 Automatic scaling during traffic spikes.
-This prevents growth bottlenecks.
+This stops growth bottlenecks.

 Vertical vs Horizontal Scaling

 Vertical scaling means adding more resources to existing servers.
 More RAM, faster CPUs, additional storage.
-It's simple but has limits.
+It is simple but has limits.

 Horizontal scaling spreads stores across multiple servers.
 Database servers.
 Web servers.
 File servers.
 They work together.
-It's complex but handles unlimited growth.
+It is complex but handles unlimited growth.

 Most small stores need vertical scaling initially.
 Plan for horizontal scaling at 1,000+ monthly orders.
 Use our hosting match tool to find scalable providers.